-Among asparagus’ many health benefits is the high fibre content.
-There are two types of fibre: soluble and insoluble.
-The bulking effects of insoluble fibre help to maintain normal bowel function.
+Among asparagus’ many health benefits is the high fiber content.
+There are two types of fiber: soluble and insoluble.
+The bulking effects of insoluble fiber help to maintain normal bowel function.
 Furthermore, it helps regenerate the cells lining the intestines of your French Bulldog.
-Fibre soluble contributes to a healthy digestive system and immune system.
+Fiber soluble contributes to a healthy digestive system and immune system.
 In addition to serving as a prebiotic, it feeds beneficial bacteria found in the intestines.
 Healthy gut flora is maintained and improved by prebiotics.

 Asparagus is a great source of vitamin A, C, E, K, and B9.
 A Frenchies diet does not require vitamin C to function properly.
 Your French Bulldog makes this vitamin on its own, so it is not essential.

 Potassium, copper, calcium, iron, and phosphorus are all found in asparagus.
 The body is dependent on potassium as an electrolyte.
 Most people think of potassium as being found in bananas.
 But asparagus contains this mineral as well!
 It controls nerve impulses, brain function, and muscle function, which improves the quality of life for French Bulldogs.

 Copper is essential for producing red blood cells and maintaining nerve cells.
 Iron is essential.
 Besides building collagen and bone, it also contributes to connective tissue formation.

 Iron helps your French Bulldogs body absorb oxygen.
 Oxygen is carried to the body from the lungs by the protein hemoglobin.
 Myoglobin, another protein, transports oxygen to the muscles.